Photon-HDF5/phconvert/docs/bhreader.rst

 Low-level functions
 '''''''''''''''''''

-These functions are the building blocks decoding Becker & Hickl files:
+These functions are the building blocks for decoding Becker & Hickl files:

 .. autofunction:: phconvert.bhreader.bh_set_identification